yashodeeptalele/exercise/readme.txt

-This is a sample text file.
+This is a sample file. and it is first line.

+This is second line